 The sheer volume and variety of what there is to see and do in Brighton is very much part of its enduring appeal.
-Here is just a brief sample flavor of what is on offer:
+Here is just a brief sample flavour of what is on offer:

-Brighton Palace Pier – All the fun of a traditional English seaside pier – from fish and chips to penny arcades and the fun fair at the end.
+Brighton Palace Pier – All the fun of a traditional English seaside pier, from fish and chips to penny arcades and the fun fair at the end.
 Brighton’s second, West Pier has long been a ghostly ruin, still visible from the beach, poking out above the waves.

 Brighton Royal Pavilion – This Brighton landmark was commissioned as a Royal Palace by the Prince Regent (later King George IV) and designed by John Nash, between 1815 and 1823.
 With Indian and Chinese influences, it has a quirky and uniquely English eccentric appeal and is well worth a visit.

 The Lanes – This maze of tiny lanes close to the seafront is a famous Brighton attraction, and is home to many jewellery and craft stores together with small cafes and restaurants.

 The North Laine – A whole network of narrow streets filled with independent retailers selling everything from bric-a-brac to the latest trendy T-shirts and trainers, with lots of cafés, bars and restaurants and small galleries all mixed in.
 Uniquely Brighton, and always fun to stroll around and savour the atmosphere and meet the many local characters.